Evangelism to the lost can be messy business, but God “is a shield to those who walk in integrity,

 Zijah and Lorena, leaders of the Caring for Refugees project in Bosnia, have experienced the Lord’s protection and faithfulness a lot in recent day.

 God has led Zijah and Lorena’s church—one of the few Bible-following churches in the area—to do effective relief work and evangelism in the refugee corridor.
 The church is strategically located near many different camps and God’s people in this church body have seen the Lord do mighty things!
 Here’s the latest story from Lorena:

 We visited two refugee camps.
 One camp is led by corrupt state officials who are working against refugees and who are making people suffer.
 Unfortunately, there are a lot of kids in this camp.
 Of course, we are in constant danger, but we decided that ministry in this place is very important.

 During our time at the camp, we met an Iranian man who came to the camp believing in Islam.
 But, he decided that he would read the Bible so that he could understand Christians better.
 He even had an idea to act that he became a Christian.

 Then he was having questions about the Bible and so he contacted believers in Iran.
 He started to have a Bible study over the internet.
 He decided to place his trust in Jesus!

 But then he got his permission from the government to leave the camp and continue on to West Europe.
 This is what every refugee is waiting.

 By the time he got permission, he already had a group of people with whom he shared the good news, so he decided that he will not leave the refugee camp.

-It’s amazing how the Lord has worked to save this one formerly Muslim man and others in the midst of such difficult and harsh circumstances.
+It’s amazing how the Lord has worked to save this man and others in the midst of such difficult and harsh circumstances.
 Let’s pray for endurance for this man as he selflessly chose to stay in the camp where God is using him to preach the gospel.
 Pray also that Zijah and Lorena can continue their trips to the corridor where they are able to provide discipleship, relief, and hope in the Lord to those who are there.